ibm-cloud-docs/cephaas/sds_troubleshooting_storage.md

 {{site.data.keyword.attribute-definition-list}}

-# Troubleshooting {{site.data.keyword.block_storage_is_short}}
+# Troubleshooting CephaaS
 {: #troubleshooting-block-storage}

-When you create or manage Block and Object Storage for {{site.data.keyword.cephaas_short}}, you might encounter issues.
+When you create or manage Block and Object Storage for CephaaS, you might encounter issues.
 Often, you can recover by following a few steps.
 Issues, symptoms, likely causes, and resolutions are described in the following sections.
 {: shortdesc}

 ## Cannot retrieve a volume in a specified deployment